mscsuic/juliusross/advising.md

 Academia is not a sprint, nor is it a marathon.
 It is an infinite sequences of sprints and marathons, many of which you are expected to run concurrently.

 Its not who you know.
 Its not what you know.
-Its what people you know know.
+Its what the people you know know.